about us

 2008

-A lease agreement is signed between Chem Chem and the Burunge WMA, for an area to the west of Lake Manyara that had been lost to illegal settlements and decades of overgrazing, poaching, and deforestation.
+A lease agreement is signed between Chem Chem and the Burunge Wildlife Management Area, for an area to the west of Lake Manyara, which forms part of the Kwakuchinja Wildlife Corridor.
 Devoid of wildlife and overrun with domestic animals and invasive plant species, the area’s ecosystem is on the brink of collapse.
-During this time the Association is founded and the first anti-poaching unit is formed.
+Chem Chem Association is founded and the first anti-poaching unit is formed.

 2009

 CCA’s anti-poaching units combine forces with WMA rangers to promote the relocation of illegal settlers off of the protected wildlife area.
-And, although Tanzania officially declares the Kwakuchinja Corridor extinct, zebras are spotted at the lake’s shore for the first time.
-In the meantime, construction begins on Chem Chem Lodge, creating over 300 jobs for people from nearby communities in the process.
+And, although Tanzania officially declares the Kwakuchinja Corridor abandoned, zebras are spotted at the lake’s shore for the first time.
+In the meantime, construction begins on Chem Chem Lodge, creating over 300 jobs for people from nearby communities.

 2010